 Upon approval by the board of trustees, several realignments in the portfolio were made without changing the investment strategy.
-Total investments, exclusive of cash holdings and accrued interest receivable, amounted to \$42,793,699 at September 30, 2018.
-The estimated rate of return of the Plan was approximately 8.31% for the current year.
-For the year, the fund was able to meet its actuarial rate of return of 7.5%.
+Total investments, exclusive of cash holdings and accrued interest receivable, amounted to \$53,240,990 at September 30, 2019.
+The estimated rate of return of the Plan was approximately 1.80% for the current year.
 The Plan's board of trustees and its consultant remain confident in the long-term potential of the portfolio to deliver upon the desired results of performance in excess of the actuarial requirement with appropriate levels of risk.
 The approach has served the Plan well historically and the Plan sees no reason to believe it is not attainable going forward.